vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 #### Via the frontend

-The other way is via the frontend, you can create a new template via the **Settings** menu item, then go to **Devices and Services** and select **Helpers** in the top bar.\
+The other way is via the frontend.
+You can create a new template via the **Settings** menu item, then go to **Devices and Services** and select **Helpers** in the top bar.\
-This button directly opens the **Helpers** page in your Home Assistant:
+This button opens the **Helpers** page directly in your Home Assistant:

 [![Open your Home Assistant instance and show your helper entities.](https://my.home-assistant.io/badges/helpers.svg)](https://my.home-assistant.io/redirect/helpers/)

-Select the bottom-right button `+ Create Helper`, select **Template** then one of the two options **Template a sensor** or **Template a binary sensor**.
+Select the bottom-right button `+ Create Helper`, then choose **Template** and one of the two options: **Template a sensor** or **Template a binary sensor**.

-Copy the `value_template` part from the below examples and add it in the visual editor under **State template***.
+Copy the `value_template` part from the examples below and add it in the visual editor under **State template***.

 In this example animation, a (binary) template is created to check if the current month is August.

 <img src="images_templates/create_helper_template.gif" alt="" width="450px">

-The template helpers are more user-friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and working with triggers.
+Template helpers are easier to create, but they lack some of the options available in the YAML configuration, such as templating the sensor icon and working with triggers.
-It also doesn't have the option to provide a template for `availablity` of the entity.
+They also do not support a template for the entity `availability`.

 ---

 ### How to debug a template

-Via the Home Assistant frontend you can create and test a Template.\
+Via the Home Assistant frontend you can create and test a template.\
-Go to the **Developer tools** menu item, then go to **Template** tab.
+Go to the **Developer tools** menu item, then open the **Template** tab.

 Or use this button to open the Helpers in your Home Assistant:

 [![Open your Home Assistant instance and show your template developer tools.](https://my.home-assistant.io/badges/developer_template.svg)](https://my.home-assistant.io/redirect/developer_template/)

-Now you're here:
+Now you are here:

 <img src="images_templates/test_template.png" alt="Template debug tool" width="100%">